-Lustrous star lights, candy canes, carols, the fragrant rose cookies, sugar-laden dumplings permeating the air & memorable goodies.
-The winters, undoubtedly, are a hit about Christmas no matter which part of the world we’re in.
-‘Tis the season to be jolly & we just can’t wait for the year to roll over very soon.
-Can we?
+Lustrous star lights, candy canes, carols, the fragrant rose cookies & sugar-laden dumplings permeating the air.
+The winter is, undoubtedly, a hit about Christmas no matter which part of the world you’re in.

-Well, if that’s YOU before every year ends, here’s a powerful list of 8 ways to prevent bulging waistlines this Christmas.
+Well, if that’s YOU before every year ends, here’s a powerful list of 8 ways to NOT gain weight during Christmas holidays.
+EVER! 🙂

 1. Deck up your Christmas home yourself